-Dolphin Watch with is another must do in Key West.
+Dolphin Watch is another must do in Key West.
+Tons of companies offer paddle and snorkel tours.
 Honest Eco runs sustainable nature tours to watch Atlantic Bottlenose Dolphins in the wild.
-If time permits, it is worth extending the tour and heading out to Key West National Wildlife Refuge.
+If time permits, extend your tour and heading out to Key West National Wildlife Refuge.
 You will kayak through the winding mangroves, discover wildlife, and snorkel in the crystal clear, warm water.

 Have an extra day or two?
 Take a ferry or seaplane and escape to Dry Tortugas National Park.
 The secluded islands make an excellent destination for bird watching in the spring as many species stop over on their migration route.
-Thanks to its remote location, you’ll find magical snorkeling spots and gorgeous sandy beaches like nowhere else.
+Thanks to its remote location, you’ll find magical snorkeling spots and gorgeous sandy beaches unlike anywhere else.

 Dining options are abundant in Key West.
 Some of the best places to eat in Key West include Fisherman’s Cafe (their lobster enchilau tacos are to die for!), Moondog Cafe (lots of delicious baked goods, including Key Lime Pie!), and El Siboney Restaurant (for traditional Cuban food).

-Florida Keys is home to some of the top beach resorts in Florida.
+Some of the best beach resorts in Florida can be found in the Florida Keys.
 Below we have curated the best places to stay in the Florida Keys.

 Baker’s Cay Resort Key Largo exudes effortless refinement and modern comfort.
 The guest rooms and suites come with private balconies, modern decor, comprehensive amenities and sweeping coastal views.
 Click here for reviews and availability for Baker’s Cay.

 Playa Largo Resort & Spa prides itself on having the best modern amenities for a technologically advanced stay.
-There is also a spa onsite for both the gentlemen and ladies to recharge and unwind.
+They have a spa onsite for both the gentlemen and ladies to recharge and unwind.
 Click here for reviews and availability for Playa Largo Resort.

 Casa Morada offers a quiet oasis with only 16 Caribbean-inspired suites on the property.
 A stay includes complimentary breakfast, complimentary use of kayaks, paddleboards, snorkeling gear and bicycles as well as complimentary yoga every Wednesday, Saturday and Sunday.
 Click here for reviews and availability for Casa Morada.

-Tranquility Bay Beachfront Resort makes privacy a priority by having a 2.5-acre private beach on-site for its guests.
-The luxury resort is conveniently located to the Dolphin Research Center, The Turtle Hospital, and is only an hour away from Key West.
+Tranquility Bay Beachfront Resort makes privacy a priority by having a 2.5-acre private beach on-site just for guests.
+The luxury resort is conveniently located near the Dolphin Research Center, The Turtle Hospital, and is only an hour away from Key West.
 Click here for reviews and availability for Tranquility Bay.

 We get it.
-It is hard to decide where to stay in Key West.
-Taking location, service and design into consideration, Hyatt Centric Key West Resort & Spa tops the list.
+Deciding where to stay in Key West is tough.
+Taking location, service and design into consideration, Hyatt Centric Key West Resort & Spa tops our list.
 With spacious modern comfortable rooms, private balconies, and a heated pool, you’re guaranteed to have a blissful stay.
 Plus, it is just a short stroll from the lively Duval Street.
 Click here for reviews and availability for Hyatt Centric Key West.